Diane Nelson (businesswoman): Humanitarian work

 Nelson oversees the "We Can Be Heroes" campaign which has raised more than $2.3 million as of 2013 for hunger and drought relief in the Horn of Africa.
 She serves on the board of directors for "There With Care", a nonprofit organization that supports families with children affected by critical illness.

-Nelson, Wonder Woman actresses Gal Gadot and Lynda Carter, Wonder Woman director Patty Jenkins and U.N.
+Nelson, Wonder Woman actresses Gal Gadot and Lynda Carter, Wonder Woman (2017) director Patty Jenkins and U.N.
 Under-Secretary General Cristina Gallach appeared at the United Nations in October 2016, the 75th anniversary of the first appearance of Wonder Woman, to mark the character's designation by the United Nations as its "Honorary Ambassador for the Empowerment of Women and Girls".
-The gesture was intended to raise awareness of UN Sustainable Development Goal No. 5, which seeks to achieve gender equality and empower all women and girls by 2030.
+The gesture was intended to raise awareness of UN Sustainable Development Goal #5, which seeks to achieve gender equality and empower all women and girls by 2030.

 Awards and honors

 In December 2013, The Hollywood Reporter ranked Nelson as #39 on its "2013 Women in Entertainment Power 100" list.
-In July 2017, Nelson was awarded the Arents Award which is Syracuse University's highest alumni honor.
+In July 2017, Nelson received the Arents Award which is Syracuse University's highest alumni honor.